Baruchi Style Dhal Chawal

 • 2 star anise

-• 1 heaped tsp fennel seeds (Valyari) – optional
+• 1 tsp fennel seeds (Valyari) – optional

 • 1/2 an onion (sliced finely)